-Survey Data Sources Results Geophysical Multi-Beam Echo In June and July 2011, a geophysical survey was completed by Osiris Sounder (MBES), Projects along the proposed cable route corridors (Osiris Projects, 2011a, Side Scan Sonar 2011b).
-Multi-Beam Echo Sounder (MBES), Side Scan Sonar (SSS), and sub- bottom profiler (SBP) data was acquired along the cable route.
-The

-Survey Data Sources Results (SSS), Sub Bottom Profiler (SBP) bathymetry of the cable corridor was shown to range from approximately 0.0 m to 69.0 m water depth (LAT) (Figure 4.1).
+Survey Data Sources Results Geophysical Multi-Beam Echo Sounder (MBES), Side Scan Sonar (SSS), Sub Bottom Profiler (SBP) In June and July 2011, a geophysical survey was completed by Osiris Projects along the proposed cable route corridors (Osiris Projects, 2011a, 2011b).
+Multi-Beam Echo Sounder (MBES), Side Scan Sonar (SSS), and sub-bottom profiler (SBP) data was acquired along the cable route.
+The bathymetry of the cable corridor was shown to range from approximately 0.0 m to 69.0 m water depth (LAT) (Figure 4.1).
 Interpretation of the data identified that the sediment generally comprised of sand and gravelly sand although rocky outcrops were also observed.
 Benthic Drop Down Video (DDV) Grab sampling, Epibenthic Beam Trawl Environmental surveys of the cable route (IECS, 2011) were also completed in August 2011, involving the collection of DDV and grab samples (infaunal samples, particle size analysis, PSA) and epibenthic trawl samples.
 A total of 19 benthic sites were surveyed.
 Seabed habitats and faunal composition typical of this location were identified, with no evidence of biogenic reefs detected.
 Predictive sediment and habitat maps were generated from the geophysical survey and benthic survey data.
-Annex 1 habitats Annex 1 reef habitat Drop Down Video (DDV) survey Archaeological Surveys Multi-Beam Echo Sounder (MBES), Side Scan Sonar (SSS), Sub Bottom Profiler (SBP) Baseline geophysical survey data was gathered for the 2012 ES and updated with information from the United Kingdom Hydrographic Office (UKHO) (reviewed 02/08/2019).
-These assessments have been used to identify and delineate marine archaeology and cultural heritage receptors and the appropriate buffer zones around these receptors forming Archaeological exclusion zones (AEZs).
+Annex 1 habitats Annex 1 reef habitat Drop Down Video (DDV) survey The geophysical and benthic data collected were integrated into a biological model, which was used to predict areas of potential biogenic reef habitats (LF00009-CST-OF-REP-0029).
+As no areas of biogenic reef had previously been identified, areas of cobbles and boulders were used as potential indicators in the model, resulting in conservative predictions with low confidence of the actual presence of biogenic reef structures.
+Three potential reef areas were identified by the model within the cable corridor, as shown in Figure 4.3.
+These areas were targeted by a pre-construction Annex 1 habitat survey in September 2020 (see Figure 4.2), as agreed with Marine Scotland (LF000009-CST-OF-SOW-0018).
+No evidence of biogenic reef was identified during the survey.
+Initial survey results suggest that the areas in red in Box C (Figure 4.2, i.e >0.6 probability of reef occurrence) would constitute medium resemblance stony reef and the orange areas (0.5-0.6 probability of reef occurrence) represent the less coarse cobbles and sandy patches in between.
+This would also correspond to what was mapped in the 2012 ES following the EIA characterisation survey.
+The survey report will be provided to MS-LOT when available.
+Archaeological Surveys Multi-Beam Echo Sounder (MBES), Side Scan Sonar (SSS), Sub Bottom Profiler (SBP) Baseline geophysical survey data was gathered for the 2012 ES and updated with information from the United Kingdom Hydrographic Office (UKHO) (reviewed 02/08/2019).
+These assessments have been used to identify and delineate marine archaeology and cultural heritage receptors and the appropriate buffer

+Survey Data Sources Results zones around these receptors forming Archaeological exclusion zones (AEZs).
 There are a number of 50m and 100m AEZ's within the export cable corridor, however, the cable alignment has been designed to avoid these (Figure 4.3).
 Full details of these AEZs can be found in the Marine Archaeology WSI and PAD (LF000009-CST-OF-PLN-0002).